This post may contain affiliate links. Thank you for your support.

-Clearly, that’s not really the case but that’s how I felt.
-Cutting a watermelon properly was one of those things reserved for members of the super secret club of mothers who somehow magically just know the things that mothers are supposed to know.
-And not me.
+Clearly, that’s not really the case, but that’s how I felt at the time.
+Cutting a watermelon properly was one of those things reserved for members of the super secret club of moms who somehow magically just know the things that mothers are supposed to know.
+And that was not me.

-One day earlier one summer, all this drama came to a grinding halt when I saw this technique that I’m about to share with you.
+One summer day, all this drama came to a grinding halt when I saw this technique that I’m about to share with you.
 I think it was on TV somewhere, but I can’t really say because the moment was really just a blur of excitement for me.
 And now I can’t believe it wasn’t obvious from the beginning.
 I risked cutting my fingers off for nothing.
+So here’s how it’s done.

 The Easy Way to Cut Watermelon

-Start out by placing your cleaned watermelon on top of a cutting board layered with a clean tea towel.
-All that mess I was talking about before?
-It’s a thing of the past now and all gets soaked up by the tea towel.
-With a large serrated knife, gently cut off just the very ends of the melon.
+Start out by placing your cleaned watermelon on top of your cutting board layered with a clean tea towel to soak up any extra watermelon juice that might want to run all over your counters or make your cutting board slippery.
+With a large chef’s knife or serrated knife, gently cut off just the very ends of the melon evenly.

 It will look like this:

 Place the watermelon on one of the ends.
-Now you have a flat, stable surface to work on.
-Cut right down the middle of the melon, making two equal halves.
+With the ends sliced off, you now have a flat, stable surface to work on.
+If your cuts are a little imperfect during these first few steps, that’s totally fine.
+Cut the melon in half lengthwise, making two equal halves.

 Slice those down the middle as well, creating 4 quarters.
 Ah, math!